ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 size for all the recipes output, including `/preproc/` dirs is in the 4.5TB ballpark, much too high for the VM storage capacity!
-Therefore we would recommend using the option to remove preprocessing directories upon recipe running successfully `--remove-preproc-dir=True` at runtime, or set `remove_preproc_dir: false` in the configuration file.
+Therefore we would recommend using the option to remove preprocessing directories upon recipe running successfully `--remove-preproc-dir=True` at runtime, or set `remove_preproc_dir: true` in the configuration file.

 The steps to running the compare tool on the VM are the following: